 The following checkpoints are designed for students who enter the university as direct admission or pre-business students.
 In order to stay on the plan, pre-business students must maintain the grade-point averages required for admission to the Tippie College of Business and must apply for admission to the college the semester the four prerequisite courses will be completed, but no later than before the fifth semester begins.
 The Four-Year Graduation Plan is not available to students who choose to pursue a double major in the college or to those enrolled in a combined degree program.

-Students must take BUS:3000 Business Communication and Protocol during their first year after admission to the Tippie College of Business, except direct admission students, who take the course during their second year.
+Students must take BUS:3000 Business Communication and Professionalism during their first year after admission to the Tippie College of Business, except direct admission students, who take the course during their second year.

 Students Without Subprogram